← Back to Belém Tower

 When is the best time to visit Belém Tower?

-How does the 900-visitor daily cap work?
+How does the daily visitor cap work?

 Why visit Belém Tower and Jerónimos Monastery together?